marcelgoh/marcelgoh.github.io/code/index.md

 mathjax: true
 ---

-I was once a computer science undergraduate student and so wrote a lot of code.
+I was once a computer science undergraduate student and wrote a lot of code back then.
-I write a bit less code now as a math graduate student, but it still comes in handy all the time.
+I write less code now as a math graduate student, but it still comes in now and then.
 Here are some programs I've written over the years.

 ### Literate programs